Skip to content

 corydora --version

-You should see the current version number printed to stdout.
+You should see the installed version.

 bash